dheap3/startup/notes.md

 `./deployFiles.sh -k ../CS260-david.pem -h mindboggle.org -s simon`

 ##React Notes
+note: vite needs to be installed in the project folder to run on the project
 ### running a server with vite
 - NPX will directly execute a Node package without referencing the package.json file.
 This is really useful for running JavaScript code that is meant to run as a command line program (CLI) such as Vite.
 - just vite run the commmand below